openresty/lua-nginx-module/README.markdown

 ```

 The `mydata` module in this example will only be loaded and run on the first request to the location `/lua`,
-and all subsequent requests to the same nginx worker process will use the reloaded instance of the
+and all subsequent requests to the same Nginx worker process will use the reloaded instance of the
 module as well as the same copy of the data in it, until a `HUP` signal is sent to the Nginx master process to force a reload.
 This data sharing technique is essential for high performance Lua applications based on this module.

 Note that this data sharing is on a *per-worker* basis and not on a *per-server* basis.
-That is, when there are multiple nginx worker processes under an Nginx master, data sharing cannot cross the process boundary between these workers.
+That is, when there are multiple Nginx worker processes under an Nginx master, data sharing cannot cross the process boundary between these workers.

 It is usually recommended to share read-only data this way.
-You can also share changeable data among all the concurrent requests of each nginx worker process as
+You can also share changeable data among all the concurrent requests of each Nginx worker process as
 long as there is *no* nonblocking I/O operations (including [ngx.sleep](#ngxsleep))
 in the middle of your calculations.
 As long as you do not give the
-control back to the nginx event loop and ngx_lua's light thread
+control back to the Nginx event loop and ngx_lua's light thread
 scheduler (even implicitly), there can never be any race conditions in
 between.
 For this reason, always be very careful when you want to share changeable data on the
 worker level.
 Buggy optimizations can easily lead to hard-to-debug